Skip to content

 Frances is an active member of PML’s Equity, Diversity and Inclusivity Committee and was previously co-chair of PML’s Athena SWAN working group (2017-2022), a committee which drove forward gender equality initiatives at PML.
 She led PML’s successful application for Bronze accreditation in 2017.
 She is committed to supporting all staff and students to reach their full potential, and particularly those that face additional challenges relating to gender or other protected characteristics.

-Frances also plays a key role in the Environmental Management Team, contributing to the development of PML’s environmental strategy, with a particular interest in developing PML’s strategy to achieve net zero carbon.
+Frances also plays a key role in the Environmental Management Team, contributing to the development of PML’s environmental strategy and PML’s strategy to achieve net zero carbon.
 She co-manages the LEAF initiative at PML (Laboratory Efficiency Assessment Framework), working with lab managers across the organisation to improve the sustainability and efficiency of laboratories.

 FE Hopkins, SM Turner, PD Nightingale, M Steinke, D Bakker, PS Liss (2009) Ocean acidification and marine trace gas emissions.
 Proceedings of the National Academy of Sciences (USA), 107, 760. doi:10.1073/pnas.0907163107